TraceRicochet/sampy/docs/high-level-architecture.md

 ## The Flow of Execution

-When a user runs `weez prettier`, this is what happens:
+When a user runs `sampy prettier`, this is what happens:

-1. The system executes `bin/weez.js` due to the package.json `bin` configuration
+1. The system executes `bin/sampy.js` due to the package.json `bin` configuration
-2. `bin/weez.js` displays the banner and sets up the Commander program
+2. `bin/sampy.js` displays the banner and sets up the Commander program
 3. It imports `src/commands/index.js` which registers all available commands
 4. Commander parses the arguments (`prettier`) and executes the corresponding action
 5. The action function in `src/commands/prettier.js` runs, which: